 Offer a free flyer of your retreat

-Create a flyer with all the details of your retreat, lots of images and your contact details.
-You can do this for example in www.canva.com and print it as a PDF document (use the standard PDF setting if you want to send it over the internet).
+Create a flyer with all the details of your retreat, lots of images, and your contact details.
+You can do this in Canva (*affiliate link) and print it as a PDF document (use the standard PDF setting if you want to send it over the internet).

 ConvertKit allows you to add a simple sign-up form for your flyer on your website and can send out your PDF document automatically.
 You can do this for every retreat you’re offering by simply duplicating your form and then integrating it onto your website.